ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 2. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.

+3. If the set is now empty, the Mail Receiver determines the target for additional queries, using steps 4 through 8 below.

+4. Break the subject DNS domain name into a set of "n" ordered labels.
+    Number these lables from right to left; e.g., for "example.com", "com" would be label 1 and "example" would be label 2.

+5. Count the number of labels found in the subject DNS domain.
+Let that number be "x".
+If x < 5, remove the left-most (highest-numbered) label from the subject domain.
+If x >= 5, remove the left-most (highest-numbered) labels from the subject domain until 4 labels remain.
+    The resulting DNS domain name is the new target for subsequent lookups.

-3. If the set is now empty, the Mail Receiver MUST query the DNS for a DMARC TXT record at the DNS domain matching the Organizational Domain in place of the RFC5322.From domain in the message (if different).
-This record can contain policy to be asserted for subdomains of the Organizational Domain.
+6. The Mail Receiver MUST query the DNS for a DMARC TXT record at the DNS domain matching this new target in place of the RFC5322.From domain in the message.
+This record can contain policy to be asserted for subdomains of the target.
 A possibly empty set of records is returned.

-4. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.

-5. If the set is now empty and the longest PSD (#longest-psd) of the Organizational Domain is one that the receiver has determined is acceptable for PSD DMARC (based on the data in one of the DMARC PSD Registry Examples decribed in Appendix B of [@!RFC9091]) the Mail Receiver MUST query the DNS for a DMARC TXT record at the DNS domain matching the longest PSD in place of the RFC5322.From domain in the message (if different).
-A possibly empty set of records is returned.

-6. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.
+7. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.

+8. If the set is now empty, the Mail Receiver determines the target for additional queries by removing a single label from the target domain as described in step 5 and repeating steps 6 and 7 until there are no more labels remaining.

-7. If the remaining set contains multiple records or no records, policy discovery terminates and DMARC processing is not applied to this message.
+9. If the remaining set contains multiple records or no records, policy discovery terminates and DMARC processing is not applied to this message.

-8. If a retrieved policy record does not contain a valid "p" tag, or contains an "sp" tag that is not valid, then:
+10. If a retrieved policy record does not contain a valid "p" tag, or contains an "sp" tag that is not valid, then:

     1.  if a "rua" tag is present and contains at least one